DFE-Digital/single-unique-identifier/Docs/Architecture/Decisions/Component/ADR001-adopt-clean-architecture-find.md

 ## Advice

-Josh Taylor - Go with clean architecture, mostly well known and easier for developers to onboard.
+_Josh Taylor, Technical architect, 2025-09-04._ Go with clean architecture, mostly well known and easier for developers to onboard.

-Tom Hawkin - Go with clean architecture, simplest and does follows SOLID principles well.
+_Tom Hawkin, Senior developer, 2025-09-04._ Go with clean architecture, simplest and does follows SOLID principles well.